martinsbtp/CS50-Capstone---Vem/README.md

 <img src="images/FrontPage.png" alt= "main image of the home screen "  width="1000" />

 ## Project Overview
 To facilitate travel on the metro or bus public system, individuals require a Public Transportation Card (Catao Vem).
-STPP - Vem Gratuidade is a Web-based Application designed to address the specific needs of indiviuals with free tickets cards, such as those with disabilities, elderly individuals and chidren.
+STPP - Vem is a Web-based Application designed to address the specific needs of indiviuals with free tickets cards, such as those with disabilities, elderly individuals and chidren.
 The primary purpose is to manage the unlocking process for cards that have been suspended due to rule violations.

 ### Browse through the website, register, log in and start porcessing unlocking requests.